 Anxiety has really been beating my ass lately.
-Its started to keep me up at night and the less I sleep the more anxious I feel and the more anxious I feel the less I sleep.
+Its has started to keep me up at night and the less I sleep the more anxious I feel and the more anxious I feel the less I sleep.
 I’m not someone that can function without sleep, I literally feel like I will crumble into a million pieces.
 Knowing all this I’m sure you can imagine how I’ve been doing.
 With all this going on I decided now is the perfect time to write an anxiety survival guide.
-I’m going to try and use this opportunity to practice self care.
-I want to write something inspiring to you guys about how this will help me find a greater sense of peace or something but honestly I don’t give a crap about the self improvement stuff right now.
-I just want to sleep through the night and get through the workday without feeling like my body is going to actually explode.
+Whenever I’m having a hard time managing my anxiety I try to use it as an opportunity to practice self care.
+I want to write something inspiring to you guys about how this will help you find a greater sense of peace or something but honestly I don’t give a crap about the self improvement stuff right now.
+I just want to sleep through the night and get through the work day without feeling like my body is going to actually explode.
 Anyways, here all of the things I do or try to do to manage this beast called anxiety.

 Having anxiety is extremely draining.
 If you don’t have a self care practice you definitely need one.
 Find things that make you feel happy and relaxed and make them a priority.
 That means it’s just as important as work, school or whatever it is that you are currently prioritizing.
 Anytime life gets hard you should up your self care and dealing with anxiety is can definitely be a real struggle.
 Checkout my post of 30 Self Care Activities That Don’t Cost a Damn Thing.